 The Fund has no officers or directors.
-The following table sets forth certain information regarding beneficial ownership of our General Shares and Shares as of December 31, 2016, by management.
-No person is known by us to own beneficially more than 5% of the outstanding Shares of such class.
+The following table sets forth certain information regarding beneficial ownership of our General Shares and Shares as of December 31, 2016, as known by management.

-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class General Shares Invesco PowerShares Capital Management LLC 3500 Lacey Road, Suite 700 Downers Grove, Illinois 60515 40 100% Shares Directors and Officers of Invesco PowerShares Capital Management LLC as a group - Less than 0.01%
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class

+General Shares Invesco PowerShares Capital Management LLC

+3500 Lacey Road, Suite 700

+Downers Grove, Illinois 60515 40 100%

+Shares Invesco Ltd.

+1555 Peachtree Street NE, Suite 1800

+Atlanta, GA 30309 466,300 8.97%

+Directors and Officers of Invesco PowerShares

+Capital Management LLC as a group Less than 0.01%